scoulomb/myk8s/Services/service_deep_dive.md

 A solution could be to use load  balancer health check on the NodePort.

-[When using ingress](#when-using-ingress), we could also avoid extra hop when using NodePort.
+[When using ingress](#when-using-ingress), we have extra hop when using NodePort.
+Ingress with NodePort is a particular case of NodePort (step 3 in previous section).
 Furthermore Ingress controller being a `DaemonSet`, we always have a pod running on each node.

 I recommend to read: